-The Master Plan process will be conducted in four phases:
+The Master Plan process consists of four phases:

-- will involve gathering information from the community regarding current park features and proposed new features to the park.
+- Community Input Phase – involves gathering community feedback regarding current park features and proposed new features.

-– the draft of the Master Plan will provided to the public to ensure general concurrence with the Community Input Phase.
+- Community Feedback Phase – a draft of the Master Plan will be provided to the public to ensure general support and alignment with the feedback received during the Community Input Phase.

-- The Master Plan will then be presented to the Parks, Recreation & Culture Commission and Council for their support and approval.
+- Approval Phase – the Master Plan will be presented to the Parks, Recreation & Culture Commission and Council for approval.